When is Joanna Lumley's Hidden Caribbean on? Everything you need to know

 Both countries are undoubtedly poor in monetary terms, but are abundantly rich in other ways, with cities full of colourful streets bursting with the rhythm of life, which then give way to unspoiled coastlines, pristine beaches, majestic mountains and lush forests.

-We’ll watch as Joanna uncovers the beauty of these countries, travelling to tranquil beaches loved by writer Hemingway, to “infamous revolutionary cities” and the “troubled present” of these places.
+We’ll watch as Lumley uncovers the beauty of these countries, travelling to tranquil beaches loved by writer Hemingway, to “infamous revolutionary cities” and the “troubled present” of these places.

 Why did Joanna choose the Caribbean?